anthy16/TIL/git/adding-value-with-conventional-commits.md

 [optional footer(s)]
 ```

 The type explains what you're doing.
 Fixing a bug?
 Use _fix_.
 Adding a feature?
 Use _feat_.
 There's a couple of other types you can use, found at [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional).
+These are based on the [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines);

 The description field is what you're doing in said commit.
 The body can be used to detail this further.